GuiPimenta-Dev/chess-personal-trainer/README.md

 # Chess Personal Trainer

-Welcome to **Chess Personal Trainer**, a chess game that helps you become a better player!
-Whether you're a beginner or an advanced player, this project combines the powerful Stockfish engine for move suggestions and ChatGPT for clear, informative explanations of the strategy behind those moves.
+Welcome to **Chess Personal Trainer**, a chess game that helps you become a better player! this project combines the powerful Stockfish engine for move suggestions and ChatGPT for clear, informative explanations of the strategy behind those moves.

 ![alt text](chess.png)